Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-\textbf{Autonomous Driving.}~It is infeasible to keep driving attributes such as steering angles consistent when all the driving scenes are in the same manifold.
-As a result, we set up a differential testing scenario to form our oracle, in which steering angles predicted by three DNNs must match.
-The coverage criterion for this setting is the sum of the three target DNNs' NC.
-The GAN architecture from~\cite{azadi2019semantic} is used.
-The tested DNNs are provided by DeepXplore~\cite{pei2017deepxplore} and DeepTest~\cite{tian2018deeptest} with pre-trained parameters.
+\textbf{\mr{\mr{Differential Testing.}}}~Since the steering angle is likely to change when perceptions of a driving scene are mutated by \tool, we set up a differential testing scenario to form our oracle, in which steering angles predicted by three DNNs must match.
+The testing objective for this setting is the sum of values calculated on three target DNNs.
+The GAN model takes roughly one day for training due to complexity of driving scenes.
+The tested DNNs are provided by DeepTest~\cite{tian2018deeptest} with pre-trained parameters.

-We compared \tool\ with DeepRoad.
+\textbf{\mr{Comparison with DeepRoad.}}~We compared \tool\ with DeepRoad.
 The mutated outputs are presented in \F~\ref{fig:qualitative-rq3}.
 In addition to adjusting the road direction, \tool\ may also change the position/color of the car and background buildings, which introduces diverse driving scenes.
 We find that DeepRoad breaks original images when changing weathers.
 Therefore, its metamorphic oracle on steering angle consistency does \textit{not} always hold.
 We also assess DeepRoad in the differential testing setting.
-In \T~\ref{tab:quantitative-rq3}, the growth in neuron coverage and the number of faults are listed.
+In \T~\ref{tab:quantitative-rq3}, we use NC to reflect the testing comprehensiveness and the number of faults are listed.
 DeepRoad uses additional data from other domains to deliver ``style translation.''
 For instance, DeepRoad with a ``rainy'' scheme requires 1) seed driving scenes and 2) topologically similar scenes that offer rainy and sunny scenarios.
-Although DeepRoad is enhanced with additional knowledge, \tool\ outperformed it in both coverage and \#faults.
+Although DeepRoad is enhanced with additional knowledge, \tool\ outperforms it in both the testing comprehensiveness and \#faults. \mr{Also, when NLC is used as the testing objective, 32,939 faults are triggered by \tool, which is more than twice of the \#faults when using NC.
+This observation is consistent with our results in \S~\ref{subsec:effectiveness} --- NLC is more effective to guide generating error-triggering inputs.
+Note that unlike other baseline tools, DeepRoad is not a feedback-driven tool; its triggered faults do not change with testing objectives.}

+\mr{ It's worth mentioning that, because the tested task is regression whose outputs are continuous, measuring the diversity of faults using entropy or \#classes is infeasible.
+Nevertheless, since \tool\ comprehensively explores different perceptual-level mutations (e.g., mutating the background building or the car's color; see more examples in~\cite{snapshot}) and DNNs generally rely on perceptual properties in inputs to make predictions, it should be accurate to assume that faults triggered by \tool\ are due to more and different root causes.
+In addition, while analyzing root causes for DNN faults is still an open problem, we envision that perceptual-level mutations enabled by \tool\ can benefit future research for the interpretation and root cause analysis of DNN faults (see more discussions in \S~\ref{sec:future}).